Tuina Chinese Massage Therapy (Tui Na)

 Firm, Deep Pressure

-This is the most fundamental Tuina technique.
+This is the most fundamental Tuina massage therapy technique.
 It’s done by using the thumbs, fingers, palms, the side of the hand, or the knuckles to apply steady, stationary pressure.

 To relax an area or relieve pain, apply pressure gradually and hold without any movement for several minutes at a time.
 One minute of steady pressure, when applied gradually, calms and relaxes the nervous system, promoting greater healing.

-This technique uses the thumbs and fingers along with the heels of the hands to firmly squeeze large muscle groups.
+This Tuina (Tui Na) technique vigorously uses the thumbs and fingers along with the heels of the hands to firmly squeeze large muscle groups.
 The motion is similar to that of kneading a large mass of dough.
 To stimulate an area, apply pressure for a shorter amount of time — only several seconds.

-Simply lean the weight of your upper body into the muscle, creating firm compression, to make it soft and pliable.
+To apply kneading techniques, simply lean the weight of your upper body into a tight muscle, as you bring your fingers into the heel of your hands.
+Create firm compression to make the tight muscle more soft and pliable.
 This relieves general stiffness, shoulder and neck tension, constipation, and spasms in the calf muscles.

 Brisk Rubbing